cybozu-go/setup-hw/docs/how_to_install_collector.md

 ## 3.Setup config

-Put a bmc-user.json file in /etc/neco/ that must have "support" user due to use the collector command.
+Put a bmc-user.json file in /etc/neco/ that must have "support" user to use the collector command.

 ```
 {
   "support": {
     "password": {
-      "raw": "cybozu"
+      "raw": "raw password here"
     }
   }
 }